-The analysis proposed in [19] uses (i) a sequence of trajectories in the 3D space and (ii) the time based categories extracted from the annotation.
+The method proposed in [19] uses (i) a sequence of trajectories in the 3D space and (ii) the time based categories extracted from the annotation.
 In our case, it is assumed that movements respond to the annotated musical categories and that both movement and annotation are synchronized.
 The process involves 4 procedures, illustrated in the Fig. 1:

 - A) PCA analysis The original trajectories are reconstructed from the components of a Principal Component Analysis (PCA).
-Practically, the PCA applies a linear transformation of the three-dimensional vectors that results in a sort of rotation of coordinates of the original trajectories to an angle the best explains the variance in the data. - B) Zero-crossing detection For each component (or dimension), the changes of direction are demarcated using the zero-crossing positions applied to the velocity patterns of each component (first order time derivative).
-The zero-crossing applied to the velocity results in time positions that inform when and where an orthogonal change of direction occur in the PCA component. - C) Estimation of metric positions The time positions are then subtracted by the starting time position of each metrical cycle (annotated in the stimuli), which results in a collection of time periods in relation to the metric segments.
-For the samba music, this cycle is composed of sixteen 16th-note segments distributed across 4 beats (16 metrical segments, 4 beats, 2 bars).
-For chacarera stimuli we used a model of twelve 8th-note segments (12/8) distributed across 4 beats (12 metrical segments, 4 beats, 1 bar).

-D) Histogram representation of the densities - Finally, the time positions in relation to the metric segments are organized in a histogram that displays the density of changes across the each level of the model of meter.
+Practically, the PCA applies a linear transformation of the three-dimensional vectors that results in a sort of rotation of coordinates of the original trajectories in an angle best explains the variance in the data. - B) Zero-crossing detection For each component/dimension the changes of direction are demarcated using the positions zero-crossing applied to the velocity of each component (first order time derivative).
+The zero-crossing applied to the velocity results in time points indicating the existence of an orthogonal change of direction in the component. - C) Estimation of metric positions The time points are subtracted by the time point of the first beat of the model of meter, which results in a time difference in relation to each starting point of the model For samba stimuli we used 16-16th note segments (2/4 bar) times 4 beats (16 metrical segments, 4 beats, 2 bars).
+For chacarera stimuli we used a model of 16 8th-note segments (12/8) distributed for 4 beats (12 metrical segments, 4 beats, 1 bar). - D) Histogram representation of the densities The time differences are normalized and organized in a histogram that displays the granularity of the density across the labels of the model of meter used in the annotation.

-These processes are applied to all three PCA components.
-After the PCA, the zero-crossings indicate orthogonal changes of directions with respect to the coordinate system that best represents the variance of the data.
-In other words, the method collects changes of directions organized across dimensions that should efficiently describe the shape of the movement sequence.
+Notice that the detection of directional changes is applied to all three PCA components.
+After the PCA, the zero-crossings indicate orthogonal changes of directions in respect to the coordinate system that best represents the variance of the data.
+In other words, the method collects changes of directions organized across dimensions that best describe the shape of the movement sequence abstracting the data from the coordinate system imposed by the mocap recording.